Are Richard Rohr's teaching Catholic?

 Pantheism vs Panentheism

 Fr.
 Richard Rohr claims his position is Panthentheism (God in everything) rather than Pantheism (God is everything) but like so many other of his positions, an examination indicates a different story.
-He says:

 The bread that I will give is my flesh for the life of the world. —John 6:51